BRST, Ward identities, gauge dependence, and a functional renormalization group: Ward identities

-Now, we shall proceed with the derivation of the Ward identity for general gauge theories within the BV-formalism.
-It is very useful from the beginning to work with the extended generating functional of Green functions
+Now, we shall proceed with the derivation of the Ward identity for general gauge theories within the BV formalism.
+It is very useful from the beginning to work with the extended generating functional of Green's functions